gambarini/grpcdemo/README.md

 You must know a contact ID to send messages to that contact.
 There is no contact discovery yet (it's part of the contact service).

-## Future Road map
+## TODO and Road map

+- Add Unit Testes and Integration Testes
+- Slimmer Docker image for services (just copy the binary and run it)
+- Solve NGINX ingress 1 min connection timeout
-- Add contact Discovery and mangement.
+- Add contact discovery and mangement.
 - A fancy web client application.